 By Jane Barthelemy.
-Millions of people suffer from maladies of the joints and bones.
-Joint pain and bone fractures are major causes of disability.
+Millions of people suffer from diseases of the bones.
+Bone loss, or osteoporosis affects approximately 54 million Americans.
 Arthritis affects 1 in 5 adults.
-Osteoporosis affects approximately 54 million Americans.
-Studies show that both bone diseases are directly linked to chronic acidic ph in the body.
-Sadly, many doctors do not address this root cause of bone disease, instead prescribing pain-killers or joint replacement, each having dangerous side effects and risks.
+Studies show that both these bone diseases are directly linked to chronic acidic body pH.
+Sugar and refined carbs are the #1 major contributors to bone maladies.
+This article highlights the root causes of bone disease, which sadly many doctors do not address, instead often prescribing joint replacement, opioids and other pharmaceuticals, each with its own benefits and risks.

 Arthritis simply means “joint inflammation” in Greek.
 Also called osteoarthritis, it is the wearing away of the cartilage attached to the joint surfaces.
 The role of the cartilage is to provide a smooth surface for the bones to move against each other.
 When this cartilage is worn away and bare bones rub against each other, it causes extreme pain.
 Osteoarthritis is often linked to trauma, injury, or calcium deposits in the joints.

 Osteoporosis means “porous bones” in Greek.
 It is the wearing away and weakening of the bone structure, bringing increased risk of fractures.
 People with osteoporosis often break bones in the hip, spine, and wrist.

 Are you ready for a big surprise?
 The secret culprit and primary cause of bone loss and joint inflammation is a chronic acidic condition in the body, primarily due to sugar and carbs.
 That’s right, sugar and simple carbs are highly acidic.
 They leech calcium, and other minerals from the bones.
 It’s too bad the food industry and medical schools don’t mention this important fact.
 If you eat sugar, there’s no supplement on Earth that can prevent bone loss and inflammation.